phizbiz/Capstone-Project/README.md

 ## Overview

 Music supervision is the field where musician and filmmakers (and TV) intersect.
-It is often frought with technilogical issues.
-Create a website that provides all the necessary information for musicians to get paid and directors to find the right music.
+It is often frought with technological issues.
+Create a website that provides all the necessary information for musicians to get paid and directors to find the right music while pairing music with genre tags.

 ## Objectives